mierzejk/AsymptoticComplexityAnalysis/README.md

 As the method employs an _optimal substructure_ (`squareSides` / `prevRow`) that is used in _overlapping sub-problems_ (a cell can be part of already identified square), the algorithm satisfies the **Dynamic Programming** optimization method definition.
 * Time complexity: **`O(m⋅n)`**, as there is a linear **`O(n)`** loop (column iteration) embedded in another linear loop **`O(m)`** (row iteration).
 * Space complexity: **`O(m+n)`** due to the ancillary `squareSides` array size.
 As a matter of fact, space complexity can be reduced to `O(n)` by doing away with the `squareSides` and promoting `prevRow` to a dynamic collection, for example `List<uint>`.
 Then at every row iteration the collection would have to be modified, so the last element is discarded and `0` is prepended, incurring performance degradation.
-This is an academic example of the time-memory complexity trade-off.
+This is an academic example of the time‑memory complexity trade‑off.
 ## Prototype
 To facilitate .NET 6 / C# 10 solution implementation, the following Python 3.10 prototype has been created.
 The input `matrix` is comprised of `'0'` and `'1'` characters.
 ```